 Give yourself some credit

-Credit reports and scores play important roles in our financial lives.
-Let’s sort out what they are and why they matter.
+Credit reports and credit scores play important roles in our financial lives.
+What are they and why do they matter?

 1. What is credit report?